halvaradop/configs/packages/typescript-config/README.md

 ### Basic Setup

-Create a `tsconfig.json` file in your project root and import the TypeScript configuration according with your requerements
+Create a `tsconfig.json` file in your project root and import the TypeScript configuration according to your requirements:

 ```json
 {